reproto/reproto/doc/spec.md

 }
 ```

-You can now add extend existing types by specifying the same type somewhere else in your path.
+You can now add extend existing types by specifying the following as an extension:

 ```reproto
 // file: ext/foo.reproto